 Nowadays, parents are allowing their children to use tablets and smartphones to enhance learning.
 Do the advantages of this development outweigh the disadvantages?

-Here, you need to carefully understand that you have to discuss both merits and demerits and you are also required to state your opinion.
+Here, you need to carefully understand that you have to discuss both merits and demerits, and you are also required to state your opinion.
 In this type of essay, we suggest that your view has to be stated clearly in both the introduction paragraph and the conclusion paragraph so that you meet the task response requirements and score high bands.

 Now let’s look at the essay structure in more detail.

-Advantage - Disadvantage – You need to list the various advantages and disadvantages, But you must show leniency towards any one side.
+Advantage - Disadvantage – You need to list the various advantages and disadvantages, but you must show leniency towards any one side.
 You need at least one good reason for each side, but the importance of the side you support should come through.

 In the example below, you will discuss the pros and cons of parents permitting their children to use digital media to enhance learning.